bwolfson97/UCLA-Networks-Final-Project/README.md

 # UCLA-Networks-Final-Project

 UCLA Networks Final Project is the code for our final project for the UCLA Math 168 Networks class.
+Read our final report [here](modeling_covid.pdf).
+Note, the final report was written in the style of the journal PNAS, but it was not actually submitted to PNAS.

 ## Installation